Geocode and symbolize campaign contributions

 A blank sidecar is added to your story.

-- In the map panel, click Add media and click Add map.
+- In the map panel, click Add and click Map.

 - In the map browser, choose your Albuquerque Political Contributions map.